tw1ZTER/tw1ZTER/README.md

 ## 📚 What I'm Learning and Working on
 - Multiplayer game architecture.
-- DOTS/Jobs advanced Netcode architecture.
-- Unity 6 VFX.
+- Unity 6.
-- Small Unity Multiplayer and Platform projects.
+- Small Unity projects.

 ## 🌟 What I'm Looking For
 - Learning and working for game development.